ursuscamp/nomen/REFACTOR.md

 # Bugs

-- [ ] Continuously re-indexing from 112
+- [x] Continuously re-indexing from 112
+- [ ] Uncorroborated claims page not working
+- [ ] Feedback when event is broadcast